 How to choose an abortion provider that puts your choices front and centre

-To help you choose a provider of abortion services, we thought the following checklist of what to look for might be helpful.
+To help you choose a provider of abortion services, the following checklist of what to look for might be helpful.

 1. Ask about waiting times